How does Alaska wage, overtime and meal-break law work in 2026?

 For shifts of 6 or more consecutive hours, that break has to fall after the first 1.5 hours and before the last hour of the shift.

-Miss the break and you owe the minimum wage for the missed break time, enforceable as a wage claim by the state.
+Miss the break and you owe the minimum wage for the missed break time, enforceable as a wage claim by the Alaska Department of Labor Wage and Hour section.

 The one Alaska-only wage-and-hour rule for the under-18 workforce.
 Anyone under 18 working 5+ consecutive hours gets a 30-minute break.
 A 6+ hour shift requires the break between hour 1.5 and the last hour.